Keto Swedish Meatballs

 • Angie

-Angie 6 months ago
+Angie a year ago

 Delicious and quite rich.
 Did not miss the rice which my hubby had!